 (g) Technical guidelines on the environmentally sound management of wastes consisting of, containing or contaminated with pentachlorophenol and its salts and esters (UNEP, 2017b);

+(h) Technical guidelines on the environmentally sound management of wastes consisting of, containing or contaminated with hexachlorobutadiene, (HCBD technical guidelines)(UNEP, 2017c to be updated ).

-(h) Technical guidelines on the environmentally sound management of wastes consisting of, containing or contaminated with hexachlorobutadiene (UNEP, 2017c).The present document should be used in conjunction with the General technical guidelines on the environmentally sound management of wastes consisting of, containing or contaminated with persistent organic pollutants (hereinafter referred to as “General technical guidelines”) (UNEP, 2017d).
+(j) Technical guidelines on the environmentally sound management of wastes consisting of, containing or contaminated with short-chain chlorinated paraffins (SCCPs) (UNEP, 201X)

+The present document should be used in conjunction with the General technical guidelines on the environmentally sound management of wastes consisting of, containing or contaminated with persistent organic pollutants (hereinafter referred to as “General technical guidelines”) (UNEP, 2017d to be updated).
 The General technical guidelines are intended to serve as an umbrella guide for the ESM of wastes consisting of, containing or contaminated with POPs.

-In the present document, reference is made to the PCBs technical guidelines and the Pesticide POPs technical guidelines when the information is common to both unintentionally and intentionally produced POPs.
+In the present document, reference is made to the PCBs technical guidelines, the Pesticide POPs technical guidelines, and the HCBD technical guidelines () when the information is common to both unintentionally and intentionally produced POPs.

 B. Description, production and wastes